westcoastcode-se/ar-lang/docs/instructions/ldl_a.md

-# Documentation > Instructions > ldl
+# Documentation > Instructions > ldl_a

-Load a local variable and push the value onto the stack
+Load the address of a local variable.
+Used if you want to work with pointers or arrays

 ## Definition

 ```
-ldl <index>
+ldl_a <index>
 ```

 ## Example

-The example below will push value of `l1` onto the stack
+The example below will push the address to the local variable `value` at the top of the stack

 ```
-locals (l1 int32)
+locals (value int32)
-ldl 0
+ldl_a 0
 ```